Brunetto Latini: Canto XV

 Dante places Latini within the third ring of the Seventh Circle, the Circle of the Violent against God, nature and art, with the blasphemers, sodomites, and usurers.
 Dante writes of the "clerks and great and famous scholars, defiled in the world by one and the same sin".

 Dante's treatment of Latini, however, is commendatory beyond almost any other figure in the 'Inferno'.
 He calls the poet a radiance among men and speaks with gratitude of that sweet image, gentle and paternal, / you were to me in the world when hour by hour / you taught me how man makes himself eternal.
 Dante addresses Latini with the respectful pronoun voi; Latini uses the informal tu, as perhaps was their custom when they spoke together in Florence.
 The portrait is drawn with love, pathos and a dignity that is more compelling given the squalor of the punishment.

 Latini asks first, humbly, if he may keep Dante company, letting his group run on.
-Dante offers to sit down with him but that would only increase Latini's penalty; he and the other souls are doomed to keep moving aimlessly around the arena.
+Dante offers to sit down with him, but that would only increase Latini's penalty; he and the other souls are doomed to keep moving aimlessly around the arena.

 Latini proceeds in obscure imagery to foretell Dante's future.
 The malicious ingrates who of old descended from Fiesole will be his enemies.
-They are reputed blind, avaricious, envious and proud.
+They are reputed to be blind, avaricious, envious and proud.
 Let him beware, he warns, not to be stained by them.
-Mark Musa suggests that in this speech between the two there is sexual imagery indicative of the act of sodomy.
+Mark Musa suggests that in this speech between the two, there is sexual imagery indicative of the act of sodomy.

 According to John D. Sinclair, Dante respected Latini immensely but nonetheless felt it necessary to place him with the sodomites since, according to Sinclair, such behaviour by Latini was well known in Florence at the time.
 The squalor of Latini's sin and penalty is nevertheless painful for Dante to visualize.

 Other critics point to the fact that, outside of The Divine Comedy, there are no firm historical records suggesting Latini was accused of sodomy or homosexual relations—and indeed he seemingly condemns it himself in the Tesoretto.
-Some therefore have suggested that Latini is placed in Canto XV for being violent against art and against his vernacular (Latini wrote in French instead of Florentine, which Dante championed as a literary language in De Vulgari Eloquentia).
-Yet, Latini started working in the treatise in 1260, before Dante was born, and thus in a very different cultural climate, when French was the language of aristocracy.
+Some, therefore, have suggested that Latini is placed in Canto XV for being violent against art and against his vernacular (Latini wrote in French instead of Florentine, which Dante championed as a literary language in De Vulgari Eloquentia).
+Yet, Latini started working on the treatise in 1260, before Dante was born, and thus in a very different cultural climate, when French was the language of aristocracy.
 Perhaps Latini is there to demonstrate and underline that even the greatest of men may be guilty of private sins.
 Neither objection rules out the possibility that he was guilty of the perceived sin himself; and given the setting and context, it is difficult to see that there can be any doubt, particularly following the discovery in recent years of a love poem, "S'eo son distretto inamoratamente" which Latini sent to another poet, Bondie Dietaiuti, who replied with another love poem.